-We made some progress to embed good practice in our induction and training package for members of the Board.
-We delivered Board development days and training.
-Sessions in the development days looked at safeguarding responsibilities and feminist leadership, including associated concepts of oppression and equity.

-Induction got underway for all newly appointed Board members.
-We made changes to ensure the induction process is much more specific and aligned to the role and responsibilities of individual Board members.
-The induction enabled Board members to understand their statutory duties as company directors.
+We made some progress to embed good practice in our induction and training package for members of the Board of Trustees.
+Sessions in Board development days looked at safeguarding responsibilities and feminist leadership, including associated concepts of oppression and equity.
+An induction was provided for all newly appointed Trustees.
+We made changes to ensure the induction process is more specific and aligned to the role and responsibilities of individual Trustees.
+The induction enabled Trustees to understand their statutory duties as company directors and Trustees.